rameliaz/my-website/academic-kickstart-master/content/courses/stats.md

 I'm committed to promote good ways to do stats by making short tutorials to improve stats and methodological practices.
 And this is not limited to psych people, but also to other researchers from any disciplines who also use stats for their research.

-Everything I post here are licensed [<i class="fab fa-creative-commons"></i>](https://creativecommons.org), so everyone is welcome to share and reproduce everything.
+Everything I post here are [<i class="fab fa-creative-commons"></i>](https://creativecommons.org) licensed, so everyone is welcome to share and reproduce everything.

 If you think this tutorials all helpful, please pass on to your colleagues, students, etc.